pwittchen/ReactiveNetwork/README.md

 ### Checking Internet Connectivity once

-If you don't want to observe Internet connectivity in the interval with `Observable<Boolean> observeInternetConnectivity(...)` method, you can use `Single<Boolean> checkInternetConnectivity()`, which does the same thing, but *only once*.
+If we don't want to observe Internet connectivity in the interval with `Observable<Boolean> observeInternetConnectivity(...)` method, you can use `Single<Boolean> checkInternetConnectivity()`, which does the same thing, but **only once**.
+It may be helpful in the specific use cases.

 ```java
 Single<Boolean> single = ReactiveNetwork.checkInternetConnectivity();